andyzhangx/demo/linux/flexvolume/blobfuse/README.md

 ```
 I0122 08:24:47.761479    2963 plugins.go:469] Loaded volume plugin "flexvolume-azure/blobfuse"
 ```
+ - Flexvolume is GA from Kubernetes **1.8** release, v1.7 is depreciated since it does not support flex volume driver dynamic detection.

 ## 2. install blobfuse flex volume driver on every agent node (take Ubuntu 16.04 as an example)
 ### Option#1.
 Automatically install
 create daemonset to install blobfuse driver